INFURA/go-ethlibs/README.md

 - `jsonrpc`: JSONRPC request and response parsing
 - `node`: A proto-ethclient in the `node` namespace
 - `rlp`: Independent implementation of RLP parsing
+- `logging`: A wraper for logging
+- `metrics`: Promethus metrics recorder
+- `utils`: A collection of utility packages

 ## License